APPOINTMENTS GENERAL INFO

 The biggest advantage of natural medicine is that the body recognizes it on a cellular level as naturally occurring substances or methods.
 The body usually can better tolerate substances and methods that it can recognize.
 Mainly those natural substances are supporting the process of the body, which is why in many cases (with proper dosing) you don’t usually experience any negative or profound side effects with many natural medicines.
 This is in comparison to conventional medicine, which is made up of foreign substances that the body does not recognize and can lead to harmful side effects that can compromise bodily functions even beyond what was initially being treated.

-What is the difference between a visit a naturopathic doctor and a medical doctor?
+What is the difference between a visit a naturopathic doctors and a medical doctor?

 Clinical Nutrition – The impact that food directly has on health has been proven in numerous studies and scientifically based medical journals.
 Healthy foods provide the body with the vital nutrients it needs to heal and to thrive.
 Naturopathic Physicians are trained to be experts in clinical nutrition by studying extensively the impact that food has on the biochemical pathways of the body to improve health and wellbeing.